simp/simp-doc/docs/changelogs/latest.rst

 rubygem-simp-cli
 ^^^^^^^^^^^^^^^^

+* Fixed a bug in which `simp config` did not allow DNS domains that did not include at least one '.'.
+Domains are now validated per RFC 3696.
+* Fixed a bug where 'simp config' recommended the wrong SSSD domain, when the SIMP server was not the LDAP server.
+It recommended the 'Local' domain, when the appropriate SIMP-created domain with the 'local' (EL6) or 'files' (EL7) provider is 'LOCAL'.
 * Fixed a bug in ``simp environment new`` in which the actual failure messages from a failed ``setfacl --restore`` execution were not logged.
 * Fixed a bug where ``simp config --dry-run`` would prompt the user to apply